teleport-network/teleport-documents/intro/README.md

 Step 1: User invokes the cross-chain method of dApp proxy

-The cross-chain dApp proxy is deployed on source chain by the developers for their dApp on destination chain.
+The cross-chain dApp proxy is deployed on the source chain by the developers for their dApp on the destination chain.
 The user now interacts with the proxy to initiate the cross-chain transaction.

 Step 2: dApp proxy invokes XIBC multi-call contract